 What is a PCA3 Test?

-The PCA3 test is a new test based on DNA technology which provides a much more effective means of detecting prostate cancer than the standard Prostate Specific Antigen (PSA) test.
+The PCA3 test is a genetic test based on DNA technology which provides a different measurement of prostate cancer risk than the standard Prostate Specific Antigen (PSA) test.

 Advances in medical technology have enabled scientists to detect miniscule processes within cells, such as the way genes express their coded information.